 - Doc enhancement: A suggestion to improve the article.

-- Doc question: You need help finding existing documentation.
+- Doc question: You need help with finding existing documentation.

 - Doc idea: A suggestion for a new article.
 Use this method instead of UserVoice for documentation feedback.

 - Kudos: Positive feedback about a helpful or informative article!